 Store any leftover stew in an airtight container in the refrigerator for 3-4 days.
 Freeze in a freezer-safe container for 3-4 months.
 Defrost frozen stew overnight before reheating.

-Reheat in single portions on the stovetop or in the microwave covered for 2-3 minutes.
+Reheat in single portions on the stovetop or the microwave covered for 2-3 minutes.
+Try my Roasted Tomato Soup or Easy Broccoli Soup for more freezer-friendly recipes.

 More Soups & Stews